 While a candidate might not necessarily be expected to meet all the criteria, the selection committee will be attentive to these benchmarks in making its recommendations.

-- The candidate is distinguished and widely recognized in his/her field.
+- The candidate is distinguished and widely recognized in their field.

 - The candidate is an exemplar of extraordinary public service.

-- The candidate has made an outstanding and sustained achievement in his/her area of expertise.
+- The candidate has made an outstanding and sustained achievement in their area of expertise.

 - The candidate's achievements are appropriate and relevant to Capilano University.